 Given the huge strides that have been made to rid society of sexism, it’s horrifying to know that many Canadian retailers and corporations still prey on women using gender based pricing.
-Recently, CBC’s Marketplace tested gender pricing at three of Canada’s largest retailers —?
-Wal-Mart, Hudson’s Bay and Target — and discovered that similar products for men and women weren’t always priced the same.
+The story first broke when CBC’s Marketplace tested gender pricing at three of Canada’s largest retailers — Wal-Mart, Hudson’s Bay and Target — and discovered that similar products for men and women weren’t always priced the same.

 But, gender based pricing is not just perpetrated on adults, it also victimizes children.
 Marketplace found significant differences in some children’s products, with items for girls priced higher than similar ones for boys.
 In written statements, Wal-Mart, Target and Hudson’s Bay claimed that the price gaps reflect the differences in packaging, manufacturing costs or ingredients, and were not gender based pricing.

 But, personal finance author and coach, Katie Dunsworth-Reiach, told Marketplace co-host Erica Johnson that the practice of gender based pricing needs to end.
 Dunsworth-Reiach asked, “What message is that sending to little girls?
 That because you like princesses, you have to pay more?”

 So, why does the government of Canada, a nation once known for its innovative and progressive stance on social issues, continue to allow gender based pricing?
 That is a very good question, given that according to Bill 182 2005: An Act to prohibit price discrimination on the basis of gender, it is illegal to charge one gender more for things than another.
 Section one states: 1.
 In this Act, “gender-based pricing” means the practice of charging a different price for the same goods or services on the basis of gender.
 And section two is the prohibition against gender pricing: 2.
 (1) No person shall engage in gender-based pricing.